kirtfieldk/RTS_LABS/README.md

 ### Welcome RTS Labs

 This is a `React/Redux` application that queries from the Hacker News Algolia API.
 The `store` only has two persistent data values and two `actions`.
+All results and search histories are `links`.

 ##### Reducers